Abitey290/alx-zero_day/0x03-git/README.md

-Getting more interesting wit theh command
+Getting more interesting with the command